Classical guitar: Repertoire

 Music written specifically for the classical guitar dates from the addition of the sixth string (the baroque guitar normally had five pairs of strings) in the late 18th century.

 A guitar recital may include a variety of works, e.g., works written originally for the lute or vihuela by composers such as John Dowland (b.
 England 1563) and Luis de Narváez (b.
 Spain c.
 1500), and also music written for the harpsichord by Domenico Scarlatti (b.
 Italy 1685), for the baroque lute by Sylvius Leopold Weiss (b.
 Germany 1687), for the baroque guitar by Robert de Visée (b.
 France c.
 1650) or even Spanish-flavored music written for the piano by Isaac Albéniz (b.
 Spain 1860) and Enrique Granados (b.
 Spain 1867).
 The most important composer who did not write for the guitar but whose music is often played on it is Johann Sebastian Bach (b.
 Germany 1685), whose baroque lute, violin, and cello works have proved highly adaptable to the instrument.

 Of music written originally for guitar, the earliest important composers are from the classical period and include Fernando Sor (b.
 Spain 1778) and Mauro Giuliani (b.
 Italy 1781), both of whom wrote in a style strongly influenced by Viennese classicism.
 In the 19th-century guitar composers such as Johann Kaspar Mertz (b.
 Slovakia, Austria 1806) were strongly influenced by the dominance of the piano.
 Not until the end of the nineteenth century did the guitar begin to establish its own unique identity.
 Francisco Tárrega (b.
-Spain 1852) was central to this, sometimes incorporating stylized aspects of flamenco's Moorish influences into his romantic miniatures.
+Spain 1852) was central to this, sometimes incorporating stylized aspects of flamenco's Moorish influences into his romantic miniatures, though he refrained from the use of rasagueado and other endemic flamenco techniques.
+Angel Barrios, on the other hand, did create fusions of salon guitar and flamenco styles.
 This was part of late 19th century mainstream European musical nationalism.
-Albéniz and Granados were central to this movement; their evocation of the guitar was so successful that their compositions have been absorbed into the standard guitar repertoire.
+Albéniz and Granados were central to this movement; transcriptions of their work was so successful that their compositions have been absorbed into the standard guitar repertoire, most notably Albéniz' Asturias as arranged by Segovia and Granados' Suite Española.